 I'm Darlis M., the breeder behind Juniper Valley Bernese Mountain Dogs located in Eagle River, AK.
 I absolutely adore Bernese Mountain Dogs and love to share this incredible breed with others!
 I am a new breeder focused on responsible breeding to make sure all of my puppies will be healthy and happy.
 Health testing is performed on our adult dogs prior to breeding to ensure the best possible health of our puppies.
 Berners are a bright light in my world, and I look forward to sharing that with you.

 Darlis has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.